-When asked about booking a ride for alternate transportation services, about 80% of senior nondrivers and senior drivers thought that it was "somewhat or very reasonable" to be able to book 24 hours in advance.
-On the other hand, few senior non-drivers (20%) and senior drivers (19%) thought that having to book a ride 48 hours or greater in advance was "somewhat or very reasonable".
+When asked about booking a ride for alternate transportation services, 74% and 79% of senior nondrivers and senior drivers, respectively, thought that it was "somewhat or very reasonable" to be able to book 24 hours in advance.
+On the other hand, few senior non-drivers (26%) and senior drivers (21%) thought that having to book a ride 48 hours or greater in advance was "somewhat or very reasonable".

 Acceptability

 Booking a Trip Online

 VS.

 of senior non-drivers said that they would be "somewhat or very likely" to book trips online for alternate transportation services.
-29% of senior drivers said that they thought that seniors would be "somewhat or very likely" to book trips online for alternate transportation services.
-61% Driver Knowledge related to Seniors' Health/Mobility Issues >85% getting from "A" to "B", etc.).
+30% of senior drivers said that they thought that seniors would be "somewhat or very likely" to book trips online for alternate transportation services.
+59% Driver Knowledge related to Seniors' Health/Mobility Issues

-Almost all senior non-drivers and senior drivers said that it was "somewhat or very important" for alternate transportation service provider drivers to be knowledgeable about health issues related to seniors (e.g., senior clientele may need assistance getting in and out of the vehicle, may need more time in
+Almost all senior non-drivers and senior drivers said that it was "somewhat or very important" for drivers of alternate transportation services to be knowledgeable about health issues related to seniors (e.g., senior clientele may need assistance getting in and out of the vehicle, may need more time in getting from "A" to "B", etc.).